MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_injection_capabilities.md

 #### - IA64RecoverableRegFile

 A single bit that indicates that a recoverable IA64 register file error can be injected into the hardware platform.

+#### - MemoryCorrectable

+A single bit that indicates that a correctable memory error can be injected into the hardware platform.

+#### - MemoryUncorrectableFatal

+A single bit that indicates that an uncorrectable fatal memory error can be injected into the hardware platform.

+#### - MemoryUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal memory error can be injected into the hardware platform.

+#### - PCIExpressCorrectable

+A single bit that indicates that a correctable PCI Express (PCIe) error can be injected into the hardware platform.

+#### - PCIExpressUncorrectableFatal

+A single bit that indicates that an uncorrectable fatal PCI Express (PCIe) error can be injected into the hardware platform.

+#### - PCIExpressUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal PCI Express (PCIe) error can be injected into the hardware platform.

+#### - PlatformCorrectable

+A single bit that indicates that a correctable platform error can be injected into the hardware platform.

+#### - PlatformUncorrectableFatal

+A single bit that indicates that an uncorrectable fatal platform error can be injected into the hardware platform.

+#### - PlatformUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal platform error can be injected into the hardware platform.

+#### - ProcessorCorrectable

+A single bit that indicates that a correctable processor error can be injected into the hardware platform.

+#### - ProcessorUncorrectableFatal

+A single bit that indicates that an uncorrectable fatal processor error can be injected into the hardware platform.

+#### - ProcessorUncorrectableNonFatal

+A single bit that indicates that an uncorrectable nonfatal processor error can be injected into the hardware platform.

 #### - Reserved